itTan-git/SMAscript/README.md

 # SMAscript
-Script and program parameter used in manuscript.
+In-house Rscript used in manuscript.